vzaliva/lmsensors-cosm/README.md

 lmsensors-COSM
 ===========

 Simple script to feed Linux lmsensors data to COSM.com.
-Typical usage: to be regularly called from from cron(8).
+Typical usage is to be regularly called periodically from cron(8).

 Dependencies:
 ------------